-Please be aware that the landowner at St Ninian’s is carrying out site maintenance involving large machinery and significant groundworks.
-The path is in extremely poor condition and may be impassable.
-Where possible, please avoid this section of the Fife Pilgrim Way whilst we are working with stakeholders to find a resolution.
+Please be aware that the landowner at St Ninian’s may be carrying out site maintenance involving large machinery and significant groundworks.

 The Dunfermline to Lochore Meadows section starts in historic Dunfermline.
 Scotland’s newest city was a chief draw for pilgrims to Fife for centuries.
 Today you can visit Dunfermline Abbey nave, which is under the care of Historic Environment Scotland.
 The Abbey overlooks picturesque Pittencrieff Park with its parkland, woods, river, café and resident peacocks!
 There is lots to see and many cafés and restaurants to enjoy.